scylladb/scylladb/docs/tracing.md

 # Tracing

 ### Motivation
-Tracing is a ScyllaDB tool that is meant to help debugging and analysing the internal flows in the server.
+Tracing is a ScyllaDB tool that is meant to help debugging and analyzing the internal flows in the server.
 One example of such a flow is a CQL request processing.

 ### How to enable?
 #### cqlsh